Speakers

 Holly Lawson

-Holly Lawson is the Sr. Vice President of Human Resources of Noble House Hotels & Resorts.
+Holly Lawson is the Senior Vice President of Human Resources of Noble House Hotels & Resorts.
 She has eighteen years of hospitality experience including hotel operations, acquisitions and transitions, learning and organizational development, and human resources.
 Her career began in hotel operations and led to human resources where she oversaw the Washington D.C. region for Kimpton Hotels & Restaurants, eventually moving to Los Angeles and supporting the brand’s Southern California portfolio.
 From there, she transitioned to be supporting human resources for their corporate environment as well as nightlife, restaurant and hotel operations in California and Florida.
 Under Davidson Hospitality, Holly served for five years as corporate director of people & culture and assisted with the growth of Pivot Hotels & Resorts, their lifestyle & luxury operating division.
 She is a graduate of Michigan State University in human resources with an emphasis in psychology.

 Read MoreLess